 Mizunara is a welcome respite from the Ladies Night specials and sports bars that Lockhart Road is (in)famous for.
 One of the few hidden bars with an outdoor terrace, Mizunara is a celebration of all things Japanese; from the peaceful terrace garden, to the furniture made from Japanese Oak Wood (Mizunara), and the use of natural, minimalist materials – think glass, solid timber and rich leather.
 Its bar boasts over 700 different types of whiskey, making it an absolute haven for the whiskey connoisseur, and the talented barmen are known for creating refined cocktails that showcase distinctive Japanese flavours and qualities.

-Mizunara, The Library, Fourth Floor of Kiu Yin Commercial Building, 361-363 Lockhart Road, Wanchai, Hong Kong, www.mizunarathelibrary.com
+Mizunara The Library, 4/F, Kiu Yin Commercial Building, 361-363 Lockhart Road, Wan Chai, Hong Kong, www.mizunarathelibrary.com

-Find a small red door with the words “Ping Pong City” inscribed in Chinese, and you will have found the ever popular Ping Pong 129 Gintonería.
+Find a small red door with the words “Ping Pong City” inscribed in Chinese, and you will have found the ever-popular Ping Pong 129 Gintonería.
 This old ping pong supply store has been transformed and updated into an incredible Spanish gin and tonic bar.
-Down the concrete steps, you’ll find the ‘living room’, where the concrete walls, low lighting and living room atmosphere are at once hip and inviting, and the combination of Mediterranean influence and Kong Kong nostalgia works beautifully.
-Ping Pong has one of the most comprehensive lists of gins from all over the world, and their menu now features rare and premium gins new to the Hong Kong market and exclusive to PP129.
+Down the concrete steps, you’ll find the “living room”, where the concrete walls, low lighting and living room atmosphere are at once hip and inviting, and the combination of Mediterranean influence and Hong Kong nostalgia works beautifully.
+Ping Pong has one of the most comprehensive lists of gins from all over the world and the menu now features rare and premium gins new to the Hong Kong market and exclusive to PP129.